michal-franc/michal-franc.github.io/_posts/_draft/emailcourse/6-custom-templates-and-building simple-distributed-app.md

 <folderOutput> - where to put the code
 ```

-Templating engine is quite unstable and not feature complete.
-For instance if you want to remove templates.
-You can't.
-The only way to get rid of them is to reset dotnet templating completetly, using.
+Templating engine is still unstable and not feature complete.
+For instance if you want to remove templates - there is no option to do that.
+The only way to get 'remove' new templates is to reset dotnet templating completetly to 'factory' settings.

 ```
 dotnet new --debug:reinit
 ```

 #### Micro - Job - Microservice with scheduler.

-In a typical scenario service waits for external calls to start working.
-If we have a service that for instance calls external banking system.
-This services waits for the user to do something related to external banking system.
-User(could be other service, system or client app) sents a request to 'do something', this makes service to 'do something'.
+In a typical scenario deployed service exposes its functionality through endpoint and awaits requests.
+In this scenario, given service that calls external banking system, request is generated from 'external' source - other service, client app, different system etc.

 <image endpoint initiate action>

-There is another scenario.
-Service can initiate action on its own.
-This is usefull in many cases:
+Not all services are like that.
+There are requirements where service has to initiatie action 'internaly' based on a scheduler.

+This is usefull in:
-- service sends a request once a day to other service, eg take backup
+- service sending requests to other services, eg daily backup
-- monitoring service that verifies if other services are online
+- monitoring service to verify health of other services
-- service that periodically checks external message queue and waits for asynchoronosu operation to do
+- service that periodically checks message queue and consumes messages performing an action

 <image of scheduled service>

 **Building a service that pings google.com**

-Imagine a scenario where we need to make sure that google.com is available.
-I know unlikely, oh that would be a historical event.
-Of course there are various monitoring tools that will do it for us but lets build one on our own.
+Imagine a scenario - we need to make sure that google.com is available.
+There are monitoring tools available but lets build one on our own.

 ```
 dotnet new micro-job --name micro-check-google -o micro-check-google dotnet restore dotnet run 5000 <- port number
 ```

-This starts web app that in the hood has a scheduler with a job running every 60 sec.
-All this job does is add logs.
+Web app with scheduler is running.
+Every 60 sec job is started that logs information.

 Example of log: